 My preparations paid off.
 These lovely homemade fruit flapjacks are moist, chewy and dense, studded with delicious dried fruits.
 They have a wonderful rich sweet flavour from the syrup and coconut – I’m not sure I would have noticed the coconut in the originals if I hadn’t read the ingredients list, but the subtle flavour definitely helps to make these super-yummy.
 Thanks for the inspiration Rakusen’s!

 And now the good news!

-My copycat fruit flapjacks were a hit all round, and even got the seal of approval from my daughter Kipper – as you can see in the photo below!
-They are perfect lunchbox treats, after-school snacks, mid-morning energy boosters, or just a delicious mouthful with a cuppa whenever you need one.
+My copycat fruit flapjacks were a hit all round, and even got the seal of approval from my daughter Kipper – as you can see in the photo!
+They are perfect lunchbox treats, after-school snacks, or mid-morning energy boosters.
+Or just a delicious mouthful with a cuppa whenever you need one.

 They are also, pleasingly, super-easy to make.
 Just melt, stir, and bake!
 So, until someone starts a successful bring back the Rakusen’s fruit flapjack petition, I think I’ll be making these quite regularly.

 I cut my flapjacks into 9 fingers, but you could probably get a few more or less depending on how you cut them.